-In order to protect wildlife, there is strictly no access for dogs further west than the ‘T-junction’ at the top of the Broad Avenue (approximately three quarters of a mile from the town/Cecily Hill entrance to the estate, where the tarmac road ends) and no access for dogs from any entrance other than Cecily Hill gates.
+In order to protect wildlife, there is strictly no access for dogs further west than the ‘T-junction’ at the top of the Broad Avenue (approximately three quarters of a mile from the town/Cecily Hill entrance to the Estate, where the tarmac road ends) and no access for dogs from any entrance other than Cecily Hill gates and Barton Gates.
 This includes riders who may wish to take dogs hacking.
 Notices clearly mark these areas – please look out for them.

 Conservation Strips On Farmland

 If walking on agricultural land, please respect the estate is a working farm.
 There are specifically laid out Conservation Strips down the sides of the farmed fields and these are to be strictly avoided, whether on foot or on horseback.
 Notices indicate these areas – please look out for them, they are there to encourage flora and fauna and it is extremely important they remain undisturbed.

 There is strictly no access to unauthorised vehicles of any description.